shopsys/shopsys/docs/frontend/introduction-to-less.md

 @import "B/b-main.less";
 ```

-Result CSS of this example will be:
+Result CSS of this example will be.
 ```less
 .some-component {
     color: red;